SAP/styleguides/clean-abap/sub-sections/Exceptions.md

-that are fully under your team's control and where people anticipate them, and resort to checked exceptions for _borderline_ methods that may be called from outside stakeholders, to clearly communicate where something can go wrong.
+that are fully under your team's control and where people anticipate them, and resort to checked exceptions for _borderline_ methods that may be called from other stakeholders, to clearly communicate where something can go wrong.